harnen/p2p-service-discovery/README.md

   * Task 7: Large-scale simulations: Run large-scale simulations in a setting with millions of nodes.
   * Task 8: Evaluation of performance: Investigate the effectiveness of the proposed ex- tensions under heavy presence of malicious nodes and make necessary changes to optimise the performance.
   * Deliverables: New Sybil-resistant service discovery analysis, performance evaluation and final version of the specification.
 Deadline: after 6 months.

-## Prerequisites
+## Service Discovery Simulator

+Our service discovery simulator for Ethereum 2.0 is based on an existing P2P simulator, [PeerSim P2P Simulator](http://peersim.sourceforge.net/).
+We extended PeerSim to adapt to the current DHT implementation in Ethereum and add the implementation of our  [service discovery proposition](#service-discovery-proposition), along with other ones for comparison purposes.

+### Build

-To run the project the following software requirements are necessady:
+To run the project the following software requirements are necessary:

 * Java version 11 or higher
 * Maven